shaunlaughey/supercoolapitest/README.md

 * CPU support for VM Monitor Mode Extension (VT-c on Intel CPUs).
 * Minimum of 4 GB memory.

-If you cannot then use virtualbox as per the instructions from vagrant.
+If you cannot then use virtualbox as per the instructions from vagrant - I don't have Windows so perhaps just use Virtualbox.